Edited by Martin Sutherland

 - The grid contents can be sorted (multi-column sort is available) and grouped using its visual interface.

-- One of the grid columns can display a TreeView so you will have a multi-column VBA tree grid.
+- One of the grid columns can display a TreeView so you may implement a multi-column VBA tree grid as well.

-As for the iGrid OCX itself, it does not depend on any external libraries.
-If you need to redistribute this control with your end-user Excel VBA solution (template, add-in, etc), you just need to copy the OCX file to the client's computer and register it in the Windows registry like any other ActiveX control.
+As for the iGrid ActiveX control itself, it is implemented in one OCX file and does not depend on any external libraries.
+If you need to redistribute this control with your end-user Excel VBA solution (template, add-in, etc.), you just need to copy the OCX file to the client's computer and register it in the Windows registry like any other ActiveX control.

 Alternative free solutions and the final words

-If you search the Internet using a query like excel vba grid control, most likely, the first search engine result page will contain links to articles in which authors write how to use the MS FlexGrid control supplied with Visual Basic 5/6 as a VBA grid control (see, for instance, this link).
-You can try similar search queries like excel userform grid control or activex vba grid control, but in the vast majority of cases the first 10-20 search results will point to the use of MSFlexGrid or ListView as VBA grid controls.
+You can try similar search queries like excel userform grid control or activex vba grid control, but in the vast majority of cases the first 10-20 search results will point to the use of MSFlexGrid or ListView in report view as VBA grid controls.

-Yes, the ListView control from the MSCOMCTL.OCX common controls pack can be also used as a Word/Excel VBA grid if it works in report mode.
-But one of the most significant technical problems of both MSFlexGrid and ListView is that they do not allow you to edit its cells.
-If you need cell editing in those controls, you will need to use an external text box and a lot of additional code to maintain this construction.
-10Tec grid does not require all this as its cell editors are built-in features.
+One of the most significant problems of both controls is that they do not allow you to edit its cells.
+To implement editing functionality, you need to use an extra text box control as the cell editor and write a lot of additional code to maintain this construction.
+10Tec iGrid does not require all this as its cell editors are built-in features.

 Another drawback of these free UserForms VBA grids is that they were developed before 2000, and they are no longer supported.
-As consequence, ListView and FlexGrid have the outdated unchanged 3D look. iGrid is still supported, and from this point of view, it uses all the visual benefits of modern versions of Windows like visual styles.
-By default, its column headers and scroll bars have the same look-and-feel like you can see in other native Windows applications (Windows Explorer, etc) - which is nice for the end-users of your Excel VBA solutions.
+As consequence, these controls have the outdated unchangeable 3D look. iGrid is being still actively supported, and it can use all the visual benefits of modern versions of Windows like visual styles.
+By default, its column headers and scroll bars have the same look-and-feel like you can see in other native Windows applications (Windows Explorer, etc.) - which is nice for the end-users of your Excel VBA solutions.

-The list of other distinctive features of iGrid if we compare it to FlexGrid or ListView can be found in dedicated articles in this section (one of them is Editable ListView Replacement, iGrid).
-If you became intrigued by the usage of iGrid ActiveX as VBA Excel grid control, you can continue your acquaintance with the control in the Control Tour using the link below.
+You can read about other distinctive features of iGrid in the corresponding articles in this section (one of them is iGrid - Editable VB6 MSFlexGrid Replacement).
+If you became intrigued by the usage of iGrid ActiveX as an Excel VBA grid control, you can continue your acquaintance with the control in the Control Tour using the link below.